 Check out my resume, contact me, and let’s do something amazing with your ILS and your library!

 Dan Messer is the Integrated Library System Administrator for the Maricopa County Library District, located in Phoenix, AZ, USA.
 He maintains a broad background in technology including operating systems, mobile operating systems, CMS and blogging platforms, integrated library systems, web development and design, and digital media production.
-Under extreme duress and the influence of intoxicating substances, he’ll develop web things in PHP.
+Under extreme duress and the influence of intoxicating substances, he’ll develop web things in PHP, Python, and MariaDB.
 Beyond the web, he’s a staff and public instructor who teaches classes on library technology, eReaders and digital devices, and online services.